Fab2bprog/Xojo_MiniFact/README.md

 The "icons" folder must be located in the same directory as MiniFact.xojo_binary_project.
 It contains all the icons necessary to compile the program.

 The software is delivered as is, with its bug.
-We can consider it as a demo how to access database sqlite.
+We can consider it as a demo how to access database.

 To run Minifact ( it's in french) at the beginning click on the menu:
 [Fichier]->[Ouvrir Fichier]